75+ School Fundraising Ideas: Creative Suggestions & Tips

 1. Online donations

 Your supporters need a place to give money quickly and effortlessly, and your school needs a way to accept those donations.
-Therefore, your online donation page is the foundation for all school fundraising initiatives.
+That makes your online donation page the foundation for all school fundraising initiatives.

-Encourage sharing among donors’ friends, families, and social networks.
-Your school’s online giving pages have the potential to go viral—probably not globally, but among the grandparents, aunts, and uncles within your community!
+Once you publish your donation page, encourage sharing among donors’ friends, families, and social networks.
+Your school’s optimized online giving page has the potential to go viral—probably not globally, but among the grandparents, aunts, and uncles within your community!

 2. Text-to-give